-At Family Eye Clinic in Sherwood, AR, we treat a variety of eye conditions and diseases.
+At Family Eye Clinic, we treat a variety of eye conditions and diseases.
 Myopia, also known as nearsightedness, is a common condition that affects children and adults.
 Our dedicated team of eye doctors offer individualized care and treatment for myopia.
 You can learn more about the symptoms of myopia and why treatment is important below:

 What is Myopia?

 Myopia is a refractive error caused by an elongated eyeball and too much curvature in the cornea.
 Any light that enters the eye isn’t focused correctly and lands in front of the retina.
 Myopia will generally start during childhood and worsens through the teenage years until it stabilizes in early adulthood.
 It's typically caused by genetics, but there are other causes, such as too much screen time.